ddddddeon/parse-me/README.md

 ## Installation

 This module is ~10 lines of code.
-Installing this via npm would be vulgar.
-Either copy and paste or just write this functionality yourself :)
+Installing this via npm would be vulgar. :)

 *BUT* if you really have to, install with
 ```
 npm install --save git+https://github.com/ddddddeon/parse-me.git